szwoloszyn/LinearRegressionFromScratch/install/INSTALL.md

 - **Armadillo Library**
 - **pybind11 + numpy** if willing to use library with python

-Full functionality delivered by this library is stated in main [README.md](../README.md) file.
+Full functionality delivered by this library is stated in [README.md](../README.md) file.

 ---